cityofaustin/vision-zero/database/README.md

 ### Refresh lookup tables with the latest CRIS values

 We have a [helper script](/toolbox/get_lookup_table_changes) that can be used to detect changes between CRIS's lookup tables and the lookup tables in our database.
-This script can be used to generate migrations to bring the database in sync with CRIS, and it should be run after every CRIS softwware release.
+This script can be used to generate migrations to bring the database in sync with CRIS, and it should be run after every CRIS software release.
 See this script's README for more information.

 ### Add a new CRIS lookup table to the database